davidatthepark/graphql_course/notes/graphql-101.md

 ## Mutations

-The query operation allows you to read data.
 The mutation operator is how you create, update, delete data.
+This is as opposed to the query operation which allows you to read data.